310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Madara %}
 Hahaha, are you really saying that after all this time you’ve known him?
 Kanata-san has aaaalways been dearly loved by marine animals.
-No one knows if it’s true, but they say it’s because he comes from a family that dominated the ocean.
+No one knows if it’s true, but they say it’s ‘cause he comes from a family that dominated the ocean.

 Long ago in ancient times, his ancestors lived their lives with the ocean’s tides, and built a paradise within its depths.